gbirke/lebenplusplus/content/post/2019-11-17-game-of-life-functional-programming.md

 ];
 ```

-Don't want to use this grid directly but generate 9 coordinate tuples out of the initial coordinate tuple.
+I don't want to use this grid directly, but generate 9 coordinate tuples out of the initial coordinate tuple.
 A functional way of doing this is `map`:

 ```javascript
 function generateCoordinates( coordinate ) {